-Dr. Nathan O. Hatch has served as President of Wake Forest University for 16 years and will be retiring this summer.
+Dr. Nathan O. Hatch served as President of Wake Forest University for 16 years and retired in 2021.
 While leading Wake Forest, U.S. News and World Report named Wake Forest 23rd among 281 national universities – the highest ever ranking for the University.

 Dr. Hatch is an active leader in American higher education and in local and community affairs.
 He has served on the board of the American Council on Education and was Chair of the Division I Board of Directors of the NCAA.
 He is a past chair of the board of directors of the National Association of Independent Colleges and Universities.